First-Time Home Buyer Guide

 Having your pre-approval letter is almost a requirement for a realtor to show you houses or have sellers accept any offers you may make.

 This letter will likely include the maximum amount they will lend you.
 This does not mean, however, that you should spend this amount (see point #6).
+In any case, a pre-approval can give you an idea of what types of houses may be in your budget before you start shopping.

 3. How does my loan relate to my down payment?

-How much you will need for a down payment depends on the kind of mortgage you have.
+How much you will need for a down payment depends on the type of mortgage you have.
 Loans with lower or no down payment required like FHA loans are typically popular among first-time home buyers.
 With an FHA loan, you only need 3.5% of the purchase price of the home as a down payment.

 Here are the down payment requirements for other types of home loans: